coq/coq/doc/sphinx/addendum/micromega.rst

    :math:`\bigwedge_{p \in S} p\ge 0` is unsatisfiable.

    *Proof:* Let's assume that :math:`\bigwedge_{p \in S} p\ge 0`
-   is satisfiable, that means it exists :math:`x` such that for all :math:`p \in S` , we have :math:`p(x) \ge 0`.
+   is satisfiable, meaning there exists :math:`x` such that for all :math:`p \in S` , we have :math:`p(x) \ge 0`.
 Since the cone building rules preserve non negativity, any polynomial in :math:`\mathit{Cone}(S)` is non negative in :math:`x`.
-Thus :math:`-1 \in \mathit{Cone}(S)` is non negative which is absurd. :math:`\square`
+Thus :math:`-1 \in \mathit{Cone}(S)` is non negative, which is absurd. :math:`\square`

 A proof based on this theorem is called a *positivstellensatz* refutation.
 The tactics work as follows.
 Formulas are normalized into